cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 * **Message:** A proposal includes an array of `sdk.Msgs` which are executed automatically if the proposal passes.
 This means you can submit a proposal about any action on which the governance module has `authority`.

 * **Deposit period:** To prevent spam, proposals must be submitted with a deposit in the coins defined by the chain.
 At this point, for instance, the Cosmos Hub requires a `64 ATOM` deposit.
-The deposit is always refunded to the depositers after voting, unless the proposal is vetoed: in that case the deposit is burned.
+The deposit is always refunded to the depositors after voting, unless the proposal is vetoed: in that case the deposit is burned.

 <HighlightBox type="tip">